Open today from 11:00 a.m. to 7:00 p.m.

 Calendar From 02 de October 2024 al 16 de February del 2025

-The installation brings together sound recordings of walks through the city (around MAMM), collective breathing meditations, and sound improvisations with call sounds and birdsong from the region, made by a group of fourteen participants in a deep listening laboratory led by Ximena Alarcón in September.
-These sounds are interwoven with a data sonification process on air pollution levels in Medellín with PM2.5 particles during the first half of 2024, provided by the Medellín and Aburrá Valley Early Warning System (SIATA).
+The installation brings together a variety of sound recordings, including those of walks in the city (around MAMM), collective breathing meditations, and sound improvisations with bird songs from the region.
+These recordings were made by a group of fourteen participants in a deep listening workshop conducted by Ximena Alarcón in September.
+These sounds are integrated with a sonification process of data on air pollution levels in Medellín with PM2.5 particles during the initial six months of 2024, as provided by the Early Warning System of Medellín and the Aburrá Valley (SIATA).

-The data acts as cross-cutting sonic information in permanent movement that modifies its rhythms with the activation of proximity sensors located around Lab3: the greater the proximity and movement of visitors, the more the base sound space transforms.
-Therefore, the installation space is not only a place of contemplation but of bodily activation.
-Visitors influence the sonic dynamics of the space, symbolically reducing the density of particles and allowing the vital sounds of the city to become more audible.
-The work is activated through the body and breathing as a fusion of beings making the call to become air.
+The data serve as a continuous, dynamic soundscape, undergoing transformations in rhythm with the activation of proximity sensors located around Lab3.
+As visitors approach and move within the installation space, the fundamental soundscape undergoes alterations.
+In consequence, the installation space is not merely a site for contemplation but also one of bodily engagement.
+Visitors exert an influence on the sound dynamics of the space, symbolically reducing the density of the particles and thereby facilitating the audibility of the vital sounds of the city.
+The work is activated through the body and breath as a fusion of beings that make the call to become air.

-Huellas de aire invites us to reflect on our relationship with the air we share and how this air, charged with memory and life, connects with our emotions, health, and environment.
-As visitors move freely through the space, they become an active part of a commonwealth of breath, as described by philosopher David Abram.
-The installation proposes that, through the body, memory, and breath, we can learn to fly in reciprocity with the air, recognizing our interdependence with the urban and global ecosystem.
+Traces of Air encourages reflection on the relationship between humans and the air we share.
+It prompts consideration of the ways in which this shared air, imbued with memories and life, connects with our emotions, health, and environment.
+As visitors navigate the space, they become integral to a collective of respiration, as postulated by the philosopher David Abram.
+The installation suggests that, through the body, memory, and breathing, we can learn to interact reciprocally with the air, recognizing our interdependence with the urban and global ecosystem.

 Relive the experience